 We do make KODA floats – so you could place your KODA in a freshwater-harbour or on a lake.
 But to make a KODA entirely oceanside-suitable would require swapping some materials – so there would be extra costs involved.
 We do love challenges, so please contact us at firstname.lastname@example.org if you have plans for KODAs near an ocean.

 All European KODAs come with electric underfloor heating.
 There are two heating zones in the KODA – the bathroom and the living room, with two separate thermostats.
 Clients can also opt for adding a heat pump by Nilan (Combi HVAC – heating, ventilation, air conditioning) or Olimpia Splendid (Unico R system) as extra equipment.

-You’ll receive a region-specific price list as soon as you leave your contacts here: https://kodasema.com
+You’ll receive a region-specific most up to date price list as soon as you fill out the form at the footer of our webpage here: https://kodasema.com

 We have several!
 You can take a peek at some of the walkthroughs on our YouTube page and if there’s something specific you’d like to take a look at before placing your order, write to us at email@example.com and we’ll see if we can arrange a special virtual tour for you or alternatively provide more photos.